WikiProductOfficial/WikiProductOfficial/README.md

 ### Loading  Sample Data
 > [!NOTE]
 > Note: The data can be loaded in ranges as it will be shown below.
+>
+> Note: The sample data is 500 rows

 * Modifying the following line depending weather it is in development or deployment

     ``python manage.py runscript load --script-args "start" "end"``